 Joomla is an open-source CMS alternative to Drupal and WordPress, offering middle-ground complexity and functionality.

 Joomla sits between WordPress's simplicity and Drupal's complexity.
-It provides more advanced user management and content organisation than WordPress while being more approachable than Drupal for non-technical users.
+It provides more advanced user management and content organisation than WordPress while remaining more approachable than Drupal for non-technical users.

 Strengths: